keycloak/katacoda-scenarios/keycloak/secure-application/intro.md

-Secure an application, getting redirect to the logi screen and call a secured service.
+Secure an application, getting redirect to the login screen and call a secured service.

 In this scenario, you will learn how to:
 * Configure a web application.